mkotsovoulou/ods6001a/assignments/assignment2/README.md

-# Programming Exercise 2: Conditional Execution and Exception Handling
+# Programming Problem 2: Conditional Execution and Exception Handling

 The purpose of this assignment is to test your understanding and application of conditional execution and user input validation.